-I used to run taiko.scot as an online taiko resource for Scotland.
-I’m no longer actively maintaining the website but you can still visit it using the menu above.
+I’m currently using taiko.scot to let people know about the taiko projects I’m currently involved in.
+(I used to run taiko.scot as a taiko directory for Scotland and although I’m no longer actively maintaining the website, you can still visit it using the menu above.)

-Painted X-Ray: my main music project just now, a Glasgow-based band with taiko (Georgie Whyte and myself), guitar (Jer Reid), bass (Ali Begbie) and violin (Rafe Fitzpatrick).
-Skins and strings basically.
+Painted X-Ray: a Glasgow-based band with taiko, guitar (Jer Reid), bass (Ali Begbie) and violin (Rafe Fitzpatrick): skins and strings basically.
 “A band with taiko at its heart.”

 2taiko: a duo I started with Yumi Célia when we lived in Montréal, Canada.
-She’s now in France so we still get together now and again, most recently to take part in an Aber Taiko concert in Swansea in the spring of 2018.
-“It takes two to taiko…”
+She’s now living in France and Japan and we still get together now and again, most recently for La Nuit des Ours festival in the Alps in 2020, playing taiko by a river beneath the mountains and the stars.
+“It takes two to taiko.”

-I teach taiko and can give group classes and workshops, as well as small group and individual lessons.
-So if you’d like to learn taiko, or are already playing taiko but would like lessons to further your skills, then please get in touch.
-I’m currently based between Glasgow, Lochinver (north-west Scotland), and South Wales.
-However, since I move around with my taiko, I may also be able to come to you.
+I teach taiko and can give group classes and workshops as well as individual lessons.
+So if you’d like to learn taiko, or are already playing taiko but would like to further your skills, then please get in touch.
+I’m currently based between Lochinver (north-west Scotland), Glasgow and South Wales and am always happy to add an extra location to my taiko travels.

 email: alison (at) taiko.scot